 Reflections of a Burner

 “Burning Man will change your life. . .
 You just do not know how yet”

 It’s that time of year, time for The Burn.
 For me, Labor Day means Burning Man.
 Whether I was lucky enough to get a ticket or am stuck at home catching glimpses from my social media, once you know Burning Man exists you’ll forever long to be apart of it.
 But what is Burning Man?
 If you follow my adventures through Of Whiskey and Words or Instagram you know that I’ve been to Burning Man a few times.
 Each time I go I’m reminded how truly special a place it is and how few people actually really know anything about it.

 I’m on a mission to help people understand the true essence of Burning Man and to help them determine if it’s something they should do at least once in their lives.

-In the past, I’ve written about the 10 Principles of Burning Man, my thoughts before I went for the first time, reflections after my first Burn, and a video of my favorite book, Oh the Places You’ll Go, being read at Burning Man, but I’ve never taken the time to explain what exactly is Burning Man.
-Looking back, that is quite the oversight on my part.
-But I do want to be clear, explaining what Burning Man is, is about as easy as explaining the Woodstock or the internet to people who’ve never experienced them.
+I’ve never taken the time to explain what exactly is Burning Man.
+Looking back, that is quite the oversight.
+But I want to be clear, explaining what Burning Man is, is about as easy as explaining the Woodstock or the Internet to people who’ve never experienced them.
 As much as Burning Man is a place and a celebration, it’s also a feeling and a community that goes much deeper than a yearly event.

 When I first decided to go to Burning Man in 2016 I found myself doing 1 of 2 things: